Skip to main content

 Conflict of Law: Which State has the Relevant Statute in a Subrogation Case?

-In this episode of On Subrogation: Conflict of Law – Statute of Limitations, Rathbone Group partner Jason Sullivan discusses what to do when a subrogation case involves states with conflicting statutes of limitations on subrogation claims and procedures.
-Which state’s statutes win out?
-It’s not always straightforward.
-A conflict of law arises where two states […]
+In an increasingly mobile world, more subrogation claims than ever involve multiple jurisdictions, and neither carriers nor subrogation lawyers can count on states sharing similar statutes.
+In this episode of On Subrogation: Conflict of Law – Statute of Limitations, Rathbone Group partner Jason Sullivan discusses what to do when a subrogation case involves states with conflicting statutes of limitations on […]

 Subrogating Against Affirmative Defenses: Sudden Medical Emergency